donut-party/system/README.md

 configuration values that will get passed to the signal handlers.

 In the example above, we've defined `::ds/start` and `::ds/stop` signal handlers.
 Signal handlers are just functions with one argument, a map.
-How is this map constructed?
+What is included in this map?

-The value of your component's `::ds/config` is used as the starting point.
+This map includes the key `::ds/config`, and its value is taken from the `::ds/config` key in your component definition.
 In the example above, that means that the map will contain `{:items 10}`.
-(This also implies that `::ds/config` must be a map.)
-You can see that the `::ds/start` signal handler destructures `items` out of its first argument.
+You can see that the `::ds/start` signal handler destructures `::ds/config` out of its first argument, and then looks up `:items`.

-(Other key/value pairs get added to this map, and I'll cover those as we need them.)
+(Other key/value pairs get added to the signal handler's map, and I'll cover those as we need them.)

 This approach to defining components lets us easily modify them.
 If you want to mock out a component, you just have to use `assoc-in` to assign a new